19hours/sg-statutes/Acts/Civil Defence Act.md

 ### Powers of investigation of provost officer

-87\.
-In an investigation relating to the commission of a service offence, a provost officer shall have all the powers of a police officer under the Criminal Procedure Code (Cap.
+87\.—(1) In an investigation relating to the commission of a service offence, a provost officer shall have all the powers of a police officer under the Criminal Procedure Code (Cap.
 68) in relation to an investigation of a seizable offence.

-(1) In an investigation relating to the commission of a service offence, a provost officer shall have all the powers of a police officer under the Criminal Procedure Code (Cap.
-68) in relation to an investigation of a seizable offence.

-[15/2010 wef 02/01/2011]

 (2) For the purposes of subsection (1), when a provost officer is exercising the powers of a police officer under the Criminal Procedure Code 2010, the provost officer shall be deemed to be an officer not below the rank of inspector of police.

-[15/2010 wef 02/01/2011]

 ## PART IX